What is Azure Redis Cache

 Azure Redis Cache can also be used as an in-memory data structure store, distributed non-relational database, and message broker.
 Application performance is improved by taking advantage of the low-latency, high-throughput performance of the Redis engine.

-Azure Redis Cache gives you access to a secure, dedicated Redis cache, managed by Microsoft, hosted within Azure, and accessible to any application within Azure.
+Azure Redis Cache gives you access to a secure, dedicated Redis cache, managed by Microsoft, hosted within Azure, and accessible to any application within or outside of Azure.

 Why use Azure Redis Cache